Local realtors discuss latest housing market activity in Santa Barbara | News Channel 3-12

 "This makes sense because the pool is larger in the entry level than in the higher price point market," said Kim.

-Kim is also seeing movement in the ultra high end including Ellen’s purchase of Padaro and sale of Ennisbrook.
+Kim is also seeing movement in the ultra high end housing market.

 "People in this segment of the market are less affected by higher interest rates, inflation, etc.," said Kim.